• Skip to primary navigation

 Egg Salad and Other Serving Suggestions

 I like my egg mayonnaise served best on a slice of toasted sourdough.
-Sometimes I add crispy bacon or sliced red onion, but most of the time I enjoy it simply as is.
+Sometimes I add crispy bacon or sliced radish, but most of the time I enjoy it simply as is.

-There are SO many great ways to use your egg salad though, here a just a few ideas:
+There are SO many great ways to use your egg mayo though, here a just a few ideas:

 • Serve on soft sliced bread or rolls for an easy lunch.
 Add cress or lettuce leaves.